Engin-Boot/pong-stage-nihalX1/Stage0/give-me-a-name.md

 When the ball collides with the left wall or right wall

-Then The Score Board is updated based on the player who scored and the UI Score system is also updated
+Then The Score Board is updated based on the player who scored.
+UI Score system is also updated